unnamed-ii/react-cheese-shop/README.md

 - Advanced filtering products (Category page)
 - Add rendering image of products/collections/articles/recipes from server

+// 01/08/2023.
+Yesterday you created function for getting image url, so now you have to create image field
+               for every product/collection/article document in firestore.
+               This "image" field is a string, which is file name at firebase storage.
+So you have to find in internet and download a bunch of different images for products/collections/articles.

+// 02/08/2023.
+Image for products and collections uploaded to storage.
+Images for articles left.

-- show modal of added to basket product when clicking on the button to add product +
+- Show modal of added to basket product when clicking on the button to add the product +
 - Form validation (Modals, auth, recovery, registration pages) +
 - Add setting active block (Home page, recommendations block) +
 - ADD : on main-nav components links clicked navigate to category page wit changing title +